 To get a better understanding of these terms, read this overview of order types.

-You can also choose from a variety of order terms:
+You can also choose from a great variety of order terms:

 - Good-'til-day (GTD)

 - At the close

 We could not find a way to set order notifications or price alerts.
 This feature would be useful to have in future updates.

 You can check your account performance and the fees you have paid through the Client Center.
 Here, you can see your performance under the 'Account' tab, which clearly shows your profit/loss history and how much you have paid in fees.

 TradeStation's mobile platform is great.
 It is very user-friendly and well-designed, offering price alerts and excellent order management.
 However, search functions could be better.